danielabar/meblog/src/markdown/gatsby-unit-testing.md

 })
 ```

-Notice the use of the special control character `{enter}` to simulate the <kbd>Enter</kbd> key.
+Notice the use of the special control character `{enter}` to simulate the <kbd class="markdown-kbd">Enter</kbd> key.
 See the user-event docs for a list of all such [control characters](https://testing-library.com/docs/ecosystem-user-event/#special-characters).

 ## Meta Tags